Superfoods We Love: Cherries

 They help fight muscle soreness and inflammation: Studies suggest tart cherries or cherry juice can significantly reduce muscle inflammation and soreness.
 Grab a handful after a tough workout and you will likely notice a difference!

 They reduce risk of stroke: The anthocyanins (the powerful antioxidant that gives the tart cherries their deep red color) can help regulate fat and glucose levels and reduce risk factors for high cholesterol, blood pressure, and diabetes.

 What to look for when buying cherries

-Always look for shiny, plump, and firm cherries with fresh green stems and dark coloring for their variety.
+Always look for fruits that are shiny, plump, and firm, with fresh green stems and dark colouring for their variety.
 Avoid any that are too soft, bruised, or that have broken skin.

 How to store cherries

-Keep cherries, unwashed and stems attached, in a paper bag, loosely-covered container, or loosely closed plastic bag in the refrigerator until you’re ready to use them.
+Keep them unwashed, and stems attached, in a bag, loosely-covered container, or loosely closed plastic bag in the refrigerator until you’re ready to use them.
 Rinse under cool water and gently pat dry with clean paper towels just before eating.

 What to do with cherries

 Eat straight from the bowl or add to smoothies, granola and yogurt, or fruit salads.
 Cherries are also great additions to baked goods including cakes, cookies, muffins, tarts, and pies.